 Both during the period of rapid changes in power until Mikhail Gorbachev's presidency and after Gorbachev took the office, Turkey sought to make further progress in mutual relations with the USSR.
 It is possible to observe this that effort not only in economic and cultural relations, which had traditionally been noted for their positive aspects, but also in political, security and other relations.
+In fact, Turkish foreign policy of the Turgut Özal period resembles the Soviet foreign policy of the Gorbachev period in general, and this resemblance was significantly reflected in mutual relations.
+Both leaders adopted liberal econo-

 In fact, Turkish foreign policy of the Turgut Özal period resembles the Soviet foreign policy of the Gorbachev period in general, and this resemblance was significantly reflected in mutual relations.
 Both leaders adopted liberal economy, tried to pursue rational active foreign policy, and both paid attention to the creation of a peaceful environment in the international arena.
-Nevertheless, it bears repeating that at the beginning of the prime ministry of Turgut Özal, Turkey could not find exactly what they expected from the Soviet Union.
+Nevertheless, it bears restating that at the beginning of the prime ministry of Turgut Özal, Turkey could not find exactly what they expected from the Soviet Union.
 One of the most important reasons for this was the difference in the way countries viewed each other.
-During this period, the USSR was a great and powerful neighbour for Turkey, whereas
+During this period, the USSR was a great and powerful neighbour for Turkey, whereas Turkey was considered as the exterior guide of the greatest enemy (i. e.
+USA) far away as well as a country with which the USSR had historical issues, including territorial claims.